Rules and Regulations

 Art.
 39 Additional obligations of the Guest Runners

-• Attend the prize-giving ceremonies if they are concerned;
+- Attend the prize-giving ceremony if concerned;

 Art.
 40 Honouring the invitation